Many of our journals are available electronically. You can look for a journal title using SOLO or OU e-Journals.

 Tip: When using OU e-Journals to find a journal, for a one-word title (e.g. 'Science') change the default search from Contains to Starts with or Exact.

 If an electronic version of a journal is not available, we may have it in print copy.
 Check SOLO for any printed copies in the library (usually older volumes).

 Our library catalogue SOLO does not generally index individual articles, only journal titles.
 To search for journal articles you will will need to use a bibliographic database.
 These databases index the contents of thousands of journals and can be searched by author, title, topic, date etc.

 Many academic institutions now collect peer-reviewed author manuscripts and pre-prints from their academics into digital repositories.
 This can provide easy open access to high quality scientific publications.
-You can find repositories and search their contents using the OpenDOAR directory.
+You can find repositories and search their contents using the OpenDOAR directory and CORE.

 If you are a full current member of the University of Oxford, you can access most library electronic resources off-campus.

 Go to SOLO and click on Oxford Single Sign On (top right).
 For most of our e-books and e-journals this is all you need.

 If you do not know your SSO details please visit the SSO section of the IT Services website .